Our Story

 Beyond her work, Jessica is passionate about home renovations, classic car and motorcycle restoration, crafting, and animal rescue.
 She lives in Lakeview with her husband, their dog Ernie, and a rotating cast of foster dogs finding their forever homes.

-Favorite tool: Oscillating Tool
+Favorite Tool: Oscillating Tool

 Born and raised in Puerto Rico.
 Spent seven and half years in Philadelphia between high school and University.
 Worked as a corporate banker (briefly, the bank’s favorite word was “no”), former entrepreneur owning and operating 5 small businesses and currently a Law Clerk and Trademarks Paralegal – in addition to working with the awesome team at ToolBank.
 Graduated from law school in 2019 where I obtained my Juris Doctorate.